DaviAsher/college-maths/README.md

 # college-maths
-A colection of notes about themes of College's Mathematics.
+A colection of course notes about themes of College's Mathematics.

 These archives are class notes of some courses that I did.
 All notes are written in Portuguese.